Personal work notes, resources, tutorials and stuff!

 - FizzyFlower's ESSENTIAL Brush Collection Version 2 (I use the cloud brushes with some opacity and flow modification)

-I don't use CSP since I migrated to Linux in 2020.
-The version that I used is EX.
+I no longer use CSP since I migrated to Linux in 2021.
+The version that I used was CSP EX v1.

 The following is the brushes that I use a lot: